truzo/tomango-2018/site/content/blog/more-than-just-a-digital-marketing-agency.md

 The final brand identity fits this brief but also sets them apart from their competition and works in a wide range of scenarios; it looks great on their business stationery, sale boards and [website](http://www.oldfield-smith.co.uk) and works equally well whether large or small, colour or monochrome.

+{{< quote
-> "Richard and I are delighted with the brand identity and website and we think this is some of your best work.
-It really has captured the brief very well and we are tremendously excited about the website going live next week."
+	body="Richard and I are delighted with the brand identity and website and we think this is some of your best work.
+It really has captured the brief very well and we are tremendously excited about the website going live next week." citation="Bernard Smith, Oldfield &amp; Smith"

-[cite]*Bernard Smith*, Oldfield &amp; Smith[/cite]
+>}}

 [Visit the Oldfield &amp; Smith website](http://www.oldfield-smith.co.uk)